tethysplatform/tethys/docs/installation/production/docker/dockerfile.rst

 The `RUN <https://docs.docker.com/engine/reference/builder/#run>`_ instruction can be used to run any command during the build.
 For long commands, the ``\`` (backslash) character can be used to continue a ``RUN`` instruction on the next line for easier readability.

 For this image we need to run the ``tethys install`` command for each of our apps.
-The trickiest part about doing this in a Docker build is activating the ``tethys`` environment, which must be done for each ``RUN`` call.
+The trickiest part about doing this in a Docker build is activating the ``tethys`` environment, which must be done before installing the apps.
 Add the following lines to the :file:`Dockerfile`:

 .. code-block:: dockerfile